 Placement-specific creative often outperforms generic creative.
 Stories ads benefit from full-screen vertical creative that feels native to the Stories experience.
 Feed ads work better with creative that fits naturally among other social content.
 Reels ads should follow the short-form video conventions that perform well on that platform.

-Performance metrics tell the story of your advertising effectiveness, but raw numbers without context don’t provide actionable insights.
 Understanding what good performance looks like in your industry and situation guides optimization decisions.

 Click-Through Rate (CTR): Indicates how well your ads resonate with your target audience.
 Industry averages hover around 0.9%, but this varies significantly by sector and campaign type.
 Higher CTR usually means better audience targeting and more compelling creative.
 Lower CTR suggests mismatched targeting or creative that doesn’t capture attention.